Rote Island: Culture

 The ti'i langga is a traditional hat with a horn-like protrusion at the top that is a symbol of Rote cultural identity.

 There are many languages spoken on the island, all related to the languages on nearby Timor island.
 These languages are: Bilba, Dengka, Lole, Ringgou, Dela-Oenale, Termanu, and Tii.

 Trivia

-The critically endangered Rote Island snake-necked turtle is endemic to Rote Island.
+The Critically Endangered Rote Island snake-necked turtle is endemic to Rote Island.
+Other native fauna include the Black cuckoo-dove, the Timor green pigeon, the Timor Yellow-crested cockatoo, and Trimeresurus insularis "the blue pit viper", and the Rote myzomela.

 The US-born Australian scholar, James J. Fox, has written extensively about Rotinese culture.